arocull/BoneJuice/README.md

 An example of what it does (made center bone active, then used tool to place bones on surface of mesh):

 ![](docs/images/exmp_surface_bones.png)

+## Mark Bone Side
+While editing an Armature, go to `Armature > Names > Mark Side`.
+This works similar to `Auto-Name Left/Right`, but allows you to set bones to one side or another regardless of actual position when not using the "automatic" setting.